cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationLocalRegressionRobust.rst

 VmAllocationPolicyMigrationLocalRegressionRobust
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public VmAllocationPolicyMigrationLocalRegressionRobust(PowerVmSelectionPolicy vmSelectionPolicy)
+.. java:constructor:: public VmAllocationPolicyMigrationLocalRegressionRobust(VmSelectionPolicy vmSelectionPolicy)
    :outertype: VmAllocationPolicyMigrationLocalRegressionRobust

    Creates a VmAllocationPolicyMigrationLocalRegressionRobust with a \ :java:ref:`safety parameter <getSafetyParameter()>`\  equals to 0 and no \ :java:ref:`fallback policy <getFallbackVmAllocationPolicy()>`\ .